 Meeting Recording

-The City is pleased to share that it has completed its selection process for a housing and support services provider at 292-296 Parliament.
-St. Jude Community Homes (SJCH) has been selected as the housing provider for the 24 supportive homes for families and older adults that will be completed at this building in 2022.
-The City is pleased to be working with SJCH on making this project a success for future residents and the community.
+St. Jude Community Homes (SJCH) was selected as the housing provider for the 24 supportive homes for families and older adults.
+The City is pleased to be working with SJCH on making this project a success for residents and the community.

 For 35 years, SJCH has been working to provide supportive housing opportunities in Toronto’s downtown east neighbourhood, with extensive experience housing and supporting people who have experienced or are at risk of homelessness.
 SJCH coordinates a variety of services for residents including support for mental health and well-being, meal programs and on-site support services.
 SJCH operates three existing buildings located in close proximity to 292-296 Parliament St. and has a deep understanding of the community, including a strong familiarity with the network of service agencies in the neighbourhood.
 SJCH will be partnering with Cota and a number of other community organizations to provide additional housing support services.